project-koku/koku/docs/source/openshift.rst

 In order to access RHEL images for building Koku, you must configure `Red Hat Registry Authentication`_.

 Running locally in OpenShift using e2e-deploy
 ---------------------------------------------
-The script ``scripts/e2e-deploy.sh`` handles setup and configuration of `crc`_ or OKD 3.11, including `Red Hat Registry Authentication`_.
+The script ``scripts/e2e-deploy.sh`` handles setup and configuration of `crc`_, including `Red Hat Registry Authentication`_.
 To use the script, complete the following steps.

 1. First, make sure that you have cloned and followed the setup instructions of the following repos::